akoserwal/k-wifi/README.md

 Right click over the file and run as administrator.
 It will ask for ssid and key to create wifi hotspot.

-Use k-wifi.bat with following steps:
+Use k-wifi.bat with following steps:(only once)

 1.Control Panel->Network Sharing Center-> Change adapter settings.